Fostering Children with Special Needs in Singapore: Allowances, MFEC and SPED Support

 Therapeutic foster care is not a separate application pathway; it is a specialised tier within the existing system.
 Families assessed as suitable for therapeutic placements receive additional, more intensive training before a child is placed with them.
 The Social Service Institute and the agencies deliver this training, covering topics such as managing severe behavioural dysregulation, de-escalation techniques, and the specific effects of developmental trauma on a child's nervous system and social functioning.

-PPIS Oasis under the Singapore Muslim Women's Association is the agency with the most developed therapeutic foster care programme, particularly for children in the Malay-Muslim community.
-Epworth Community Services also runs therapeutic foster care.
+PPIS Oasis under the Singapore Muslim Women's Association has a therapeutic foster care specialisation, particularly for children in the Malay-Muslim community.

 What to Expect if You Express Interest in Special Needs Placement